mjrgh/PinAffinity/PinAffinity/README.txt

 the "system tray" - the little icon bar next to the Windows desktop clock.
 Just click the icon to bring the window back.

+(If you don't see the icon in the tray area, it's in the "hidden" portion of the tray.
+Windows tries to reduce clutter in the tray by hiding icons that aren't actively trying to notify you of something.
+To see the hidden icons, click the little up-arrow next to the tray.
+The PinAffinity icon should be in the pop-up box that appears.
+If you want the PinAffinity icon to stay visible in the main portion of the tray, click the up-arrow and then click "Customize".
+Find PinAffinity in the list.
+Change its setting to "Show icon and notifications".)

 The default configuration assigns VP cores #1, #2, and #3, and assigns the remaining cores to all other processes on the system.
 This gives VP almost exclusive access to three cores (assuming you have a 4+ core